Jannes1999/21641412Practical/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-5-1.png)

-the idea here was to point out in a visually pleasing manner
+the idea here was to point out in a visually pleasing manner how the mean temperatures from London varies through the months and the years, however some technical difficulties was encountered…..

+the graph that follows does a similar job in a less appealing way.

 ``` r
 library(tidyverse)